cheikd/network-data-to-excel-file/README.md

 ## IMPROVEMENT

-I tried to keep the script very basic so that it can be easily customizable and re-usable by anyone.
+I tried to keep the script very basic so that it can be easily customizable.

 One way of improving this script could be, let's say if you have a huge number of devices to connect to, is to put those devices administration IP into a text file, and to modifiy the script to iterate through that text file line by line, catch the admin ip, and launch the script as a function sequentially.